ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### Enhancements
 - A rendered flag that is empty doesn't raise an error anymore.
 - If a rendered flag is provided, trim spaces before checking if this flag exists.
+- Add a warning when globally editing `eval` default parameters.

 ## Last minor version : 0.11.0
 ### Changes